-Energy consumption and all relevant Scopes 1 and 2 greenhouse gas emissions are to be tracked and documented, at the facility and/or corporate level.
-Suppliers are to look for cost-effective methods to improve energy efficiency in their operations and to minimize their energy consumption and greenhouse gas emissions.
+Suppliers are to establish a corporate-wide greenhouse gas reduction goal.
+Energy consumption and all relevant Scopes 1 and 2 greenhouse gas emissions are to be tracked documented, and publicly reported against the greenhouse gas reduction goal.
+Suppliers are to look for methods to improve energy efficiency and to minimize their energy consumption and greenhouse gas emissions.

-D. ETHICS
+D. Ethics